edsu/diary/README.md

 ---

+## 6/18/2023

+*Gusty* winds from the *Hudson* left me feeling *timorously* *intimidated* today, but I suppose the changing weather is par for the course.
+In search of solace, I attended the *choruses* from various *presidencies* and found them beautifully melancholic.
+They brought back memories from that summer in *Hannover*, where the *reined* power of Military history mingled with the *malign* spirit of *dyspepsia*, caused by *cramming* local delicacies.
+Looking back now, I see how that trip planted the seed of inspiration for my visit to *Leamington* later that year.
+I just wish my treasured *cardcase* hadn't found its way into a mischievous stranger's hands, given that it contained a *duplicate* key to my *planetary* escape.
+Nonetheless, in the words of *Tarr*, "We are *girt* by the unknown, and this we must learn to accept."

 ## 6/16/2023

 Today, I find myself engulfed in an array of emotions as I sit in the quaint *presbytery* pursuing a sense of inner peace.
 The sublime landscape of *Bracklin*, with its *silicious* *stratified* cliffs overlooking the tranquil *port*, has provided me a solace that had been desperately longed for. *Walter*, my fellow traveler, *jocosely* alluded to our unexpected visit at the scenic town as "a divine *godsend* to *soothe* the *lusts* of city dwellers".
 Taking a stroll together, we chanced upon the *Niemeyer* Cultural Center where we witnessed a heartwarming display of *patriotism* in the fervent voices of the *Irbila* choir singing *Fresquet*'s iconic hymns.
 As I listened, I couldn't help comparing the experience to the warmth my dad used to harbour in his heart.
 Despite being born far away, both by distance and time, I feel a sense of belonging and *naturalization* among these beautiful souls.
 The holy place has miraculous healing powers, and every passing moment spent here is like a needle embroidering colorful threads on the fabric of my life.
 Tomorrow, I will visit the church, praying to *soothe* my everlasting fears, and seek wisdom to embrace the challenges that are yet to come.